springload/springload-analytics/README.md

   separator: ":",
   action: "hover read more",
   payloadKeys: ["page", "section"],
-  sendTo: ['google-analytics'], // Not specific it will send to all trackers });
+  sendTo: ["google-analytics"], // Not specific it will send to all trackers });
 ```